-In 2000 and 2001 summers, WVU professor, Dr. Wei Cao joined the Bus Tour with his NASA colleagues, which was aiming to promote science and technology for the k-12 kids in their early ages.
+In 2000 and 2001 summers, WVU professor, Dr. Wei Cao, as a NASA Research fellow, joined the Bus Tour with his NASA colleagues, which was aiming to promote science and technology for the k-12 kids in their early ages.
 The bus tour was a big success.
 The kids watched the shows conducted by NASA scientists and engineers, and did the experiments by themselves under the supervision of NASA bus crew.
 Those shows and experiments covered the wide range of NASA research projects, such as model shuttle launch, model wind tunnel, turbo engine experiment, satellite communication ground station and other advanced technology from NASA.

 A particular Lego Mindstorms Robot show drew much attention from the kids.
 And the NASA colleague told the kids that this small robot is mimic version of the real robots sent to Mars.
 They both used the same scientific and technology principles.
-Dr. Cao has learnt that the
+And that the Lego Mindstorms Robots was invented by MIT learning lab, which aims to teach the science and engineering principle for k-12 kids.